illuxiza/ts-rustable/packages/utils/README.md

 - All utilities are designed with TypeScript's type system in mind
 - The package uses WeakMap for efficient memory management
 - Generic type support is available where applicable
-- The `Mut` class provides a way to create mutable references with custom getter and setter functions
+- The `Mut` type provides a proxy-based mutable reference that allows direct property access and modification
+- The `Ref` type provides an immutable reference to values, creating a deep clone of the original value

 ## License

-MIT © illuxiza
+MIT  illuxiza